DebugSwift/DangerSwift/README.md

 ---

-## 2. Create or copy from the example to your github:
+## 2. Create or copy from the [Example](https://github.com/MaatheusGois/DangerSwiftExample) to your github:

 - `.github/workflows/danger.yml`
 - `.swiftlint.yml`